Maath-Lima/assembly-wbs/README.md

 * listen - marks the new socket to be available for connections (must be of stream type, TCP)
 * accept - accepts a client connection on the socket and creates a new *connection socket* for that client

+> The server side will first create a socket, bind it to a well know local address, and put the socket in listening mode.

 ```
 int socket(int domain. int type, int protocol)
 ```